ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees/03-general-trees.md

 ```
 :::

-If each node stores its children in a list, then implementations of preorder and postorder traversal are straightforward.
+If each node stores its children in a list or an array, then implementations of preorder and postorder traversal are straightforward.
-The code is simple because we defer the management of the children to the underlying `List` implementation.

     preorder(node):
         process(node.value)